 We received net proceeds of \$12.8 million, after deducting underwriting discounts and commissions and offering expenses borne by us.
 No payments were made by us to directors, officers or persons owning ten percent or more of our common stock or to their associates, or to our affiliates, other than payments in the ordinary course of business to officers for salaries and to non-employee directors pursuant to our director compensation policy.
 Laidlaw & Company (UK) Ltd. acted as lead book-running manager of the offering and as representative of the underwriters for the offering.

-There has been no material change in the planned use of proceeds from our IPO from that described in the final prospectus related to the offering, dated September 24, 2020, as filed with the SEC.
+There has been no material change in the planned use of proceeds from our IPO from that described our Prospectus, dated September 24, 2020, as filed with the SEC.

 Item 3.
 Defaults Upon Senior Securities.